arangodb/arangodb/Documentation/Books/Manual/Scalability/Architecture.md

 data models.
 There are enormous efficiency benefits to be reaped by being able to use a single technology for various roles in a project.

-To simplify live of the devops in such a scenario we try as much as possible to use a zero administration approach for ArangoDB.
-A running ArangoDB cluster is resilient against failures and essentially repairs itself in case of temporary failures.
+To simplify life of the _devops_ in such a scenario we try as much as possible to use a _zero administration_ approach for ArangoDB.
+A running ArangoDB Cluster is resilient against failures and essentially repairs itself in case of temporary failures.
 See the next section for further capabilities in this direction.

 ## Apache Mesos integration

 For the distributed setup, we use the Apache Mesos infrastructure by default.

 ArangoDB is a fully certified package for DC/OS and can thus be deployed essentially with a few mouse clicks or a single command, once you have an existing DC/OS cluster.
 But even on a plain Apache Mesos cluster